 Knowledge and Skills:

-- Demonstrated subject-matter expertise in technical content relevant to the project.
+- Demonstrated subject-matter expertise in technical content relevant to the project including knowledge of the country’s pharmaceutical sector.

 - Demonstrated leadership and management abilities.